Shilpi-Agrawal22/SwagAssignment/ReadMe.txt

 2. Can do more optimization of code/Reuse the Generic functions
 3. Object implementaion could be more improvised used xpath as some of objects can't be find by using other properties and  used classpath to make xpath more reliable.
 FindByAll could be used to make more properties all together and to work in different environment.
 4. Could be used hooks
+5. GitIgnore Can be implemneted to avoid upload Test Results.